vacanza/holidays/README.rst

 We currently support 141 country codes.
 The standard way to refer to a country is by using its `ISO 3166-1 alpha-2 code`_, the same used for domain names, and for a subdivision its `ISO 3166-2 code`_.
+Some countries have common or foreign names or abbreviations as aliases for their subdivisions.
+These are defined in the (optional) ``subdivisions_aliases`` attribute.
 Some of the countries support more than one language for holiday names output.
 A default language is defined by ``default_language`` (optional) attribute for each entity and is used as a fallback when neither user specified language nor user locale language available.
 The default language code is